abdulrahmanyaser/Virtual_Experience_Programs/Companies/KPMG AU Data Analytics virtual internship/README.md

         1-Customer Demographic.
         2-Customer Addresses.
         3-Transactions data in the past 3 months.
-  #### Data Preparation:
+  #### Data Preparation: utilized excel to do the next:
       1- Data Cleaning: This involves removing missing values, formatting data types, standardizing data values, and removing redundant columns.
       2- Data Transformation: This includes converting certain fields to appropriate data types such as numbers or dates.
       3- Data Reduction: This is done by removing unnecessary columns from the datasets.
       4- Data Discretization: This is implied when the author suggests unifying different forms of data, such as male/female in the gender field and different
       abbreviations of state names in the state field.
+  #### pls check module 1 for the detailed email.

+  ### Data Analysis: utilized pdf for the presentation and excel for the exploration and the modeling
+      1- introduction to the problem
+      2- data exploration
+      3- model development: RFM analysis
+      4- interpretation
+  ### pls check module 2 for the pdf presentation.